 Noise Levels

-Consider the noise levels of the fan before purchasing.
-Ducted ones typically have lower noise levels than traditional models.
+Before purchasing, consider the fan’s noise level.
+Ducted fans typically have lower noise levels than traditional models.
 Look for fans with noise ratings below 60 decibels for a quieter experience.

 Installation